 What Happens After Drug and Alcohol Detox?

-Detox is an important step in sobriety, but it’s not the last.
-For the best chance of staying sober, detox should be followed by comprehensive addiction treatment.
-Just eliminating drugs and alcohol from your body doesn’t help to address the reasons you were abusing substances in the first place.
-Detox only begins to touch on the mental and emotional issues that could be fueling drug abuse.
+Medical detox is an important step in sobriety, but it’s not the last.
+The National Institute on Drug Abuse describes detox as the first stage of alcohol and drug treatment.
+Detox should be followed by drug addiction treatment.
+Removing drugs and alcohol from your body doesn’t address the reasons you abuse substances.
+Detox only begins to touch on the mental and emotional issues that fuel drug abuse.

 Take the First Step to a Better Life

 You aren’t expected to have a clear plan for how to get from where you are now to where you want to be.
 You may not feel ready to give up drugs and alcohol.
-You may not know what’s next for you after detox.
-That’s why we’re here – to guide you along the path to recovery, one step at a time.
-Call us today.
-We can help!
+You may not know what’s next for you after a drug detox program.
+That’s why we’re here – to guide you along the road to recovery, one step at a time.
+Call Promises treatment centers today.
+We can help.